 Are you wanting to buy a home but are not quite ready to commit?
 Or perhaps you want to buy a home, but don’t have enough money for the down payment just yet.

-In these instances, opting for a rent-to-own home seems like the most obvious solution—you get your home now, but can hold off on the commitment and the huge down payment.
+In these instances, opting for turnkey rental property or a rent-to-own home seems like the most obvious solutions—you get your home now, but can hold off on the commitment and the huge down payment.
 It’s a win-win!

 But wait…not so fast.